When you finish this article/Video, Go to the Categories and Select “Parents” for more tips.

-As parent, you want the best for your child, but it is easy to make it worse for them!
+As a parent, you want the best for your child, but it is easy to make it worse for them!
 Having your children playing sports is very important for their overall character development, but read on to make sure it does not go wrong.

 Welcome to the Mental Toughness Academy!
 I’m Craig Sigl, the Mental Toughness Trainer and I specialize in youth sports athletes.